llccd/TermWrap/README.md

 ### Uninstall

-Merge "uninstall.reg" and reboot system, then delete 3 dlls
+Merge "uninstall.reg" and reboot system, then delete files in "%ProgramFiles%\RDP Wrapper\"